Immunizations and Other Health Requirements

 Find out if your family qualifies for any Child Nutrition Programs, which includes the National School Lunch Program.

 For free or low-cost health coverage, see if you qualify for the Children's Health Insurance Program (CHIP).
 If you don't qualify, you can find and compare health insurance through the Health Insurance Marketplace.
-Enrollment starts October 1, 2013 for coverage beginning January 1, 2014.
+Open enrollment for 2015 runs from November 15, 2014 through February 15, 2015.

 Back to Top